YueLiPicasso/unification/README.md

 ##If you wanted to know what other files are about, which were not mentioned above
 `terms2read.txt` : List of terms to read, made for a early program.

-`testUnifyTerms.txt` : Recording of test of Robinson's algorithm using hand made data.

 `MMAlgoA.Buggy.hs`: A copy of module \emph{MMAlgoA} when it had problems.